How Long Does Teeth Whitening Last

 - Laser teeth whitening

-This involves the use of lasers to activate the bleaching agent and whiten the teeth.
-The dentist will cover and protect the gums and lips and then coat the teeth with peroxide gel.
-Laser teeth whitening can whiten the teeth for up to eight shades and offer better results than any over-the-counter products with results lasting for several months.
+This involves using lasers to activate the bleaching agent and whiten the teeth.
+The dentist will cover and protect the gums and lips, and then coat the teeth with peroxide gel.
+Laser teeth whitening can whiten the teeth for up to eight shades and offer better results than any over-the-counter products, with results lasting for several months.

 Is teeth whitening safe?

 Teeth whitening products, both at-home and professional, are generally safe.
-However, since the whitening agents cause dehydration to the teeth, they commonly cause sensitivity to the teeth and gums.
+However, since whitening agents dehydrate the teeth, they often cause sensitivity in the teeth and gums.
 This is usually temporary as the teeth rehydrate over the following 24 hours after ceasing the whitening treatment.

 Other side effects include: